 Dissertation Chair: Larry Isaac

-Research Interests: Social Movements, Political Sociology, Labor Movements, Gender and Sexuality, Religion, Culture
+Research Interests: Social Movements, Political Sociology, Gender and Sexuality, Race and Ethnicity, Religion, Culture, Environment

 Although the LGBT movement has made rapid gains in the United States, support for LGBT rights remains low among many religious groups, and LGBT individuals actively face discrimination in conservative faith communities.
 Despite this context of repression, students are launching movements for LGBT inclusion at a growing number of faith-based colleges and universities across the United States.
 In this dissertation, I explore the unique pathways along which students join and commit to LGBT groups at Christian colleges and universities, as well as the diverse ways in which students are impacted by their participation in these groups.
 Specifically, I address the following three questions: (1) why do individuals join LGBT groups at Christian colleges and universities?; (2) why do individuals commit to these LGBT groups?; and (3) how does participation in these LGBT groups affect individuals?